It’s official: Oil is making its way through the Dakota Access Pipeline.

 The Sioux have filed several legal challenges to the pipeline, but the main case may not see resolution until May.
 Numerous tribes have charged that the pipeline violates environmental, treaty, and cultural rights.
 If a legal challenge is successful, the $3.8 billion project could be taken offline.

-“My people are here today because we have survived in the face of the worst kind of challenges,” said Cheyenne River Sioux Tribal Chairman Harold Frazier.
+“My people are here today because we have survived in the face of the worst kind of challenges,” said Cheyenne River Sioux Tribal Chair Harold Frazier.
 “The fact that oil is flowing under our life-giving waters is a blow, but it hasn’t broken us.”